- Non-cancerous Breast Conditions

 - Ductal or lobular hyperplasia

 - How non-cancerous breast conditions affect breast cancer risk

 - For women at increased breast cancer risk

 - To learn more

 Other non-cancerous breast conditions

-Radial scars, also called complex sclerosing lesions, are often found when a breast biopsy (breast tissue is removed and checked under a microscope) is done for some other purpose.
+Radial scars, also called complex sclerosing lesions, are often found when a breast biopsy is done for some other purpose.
 Radial scars may distort the normal breast tissue.

 Radial scars are not really scars, but are called such because they look like scars when seen under a microscope.